firatdem/UtilityBillManager/README.md

-# Utility Bill Manager
+## Utility Bill Manager

-A lightweight REST API built with ASP.NET Core and Entity Framework for managing utility bills.
-This project was developed to gain hands-on experience building modern Web APIs in C#.
+A lightweight RESTful API for tracking utility bills — including usage, cost, and account details.
+Built with ASP.NET Core and EF Core, this project calculates cost per kWh and stores billing data in a local SQLite database.

+It includes full Swagger integration for easy testing and serves as a foundation for future full-stack billing or reporting tools.

 ---